Comparing the New Anti-cancer Drug Eribulin with or without Chemotherapy Against the Usual Chemotherapy Alone in Metastatic Urothelial Cancer

 - Participant must have predominant histologically and cytologically proven urothelial carcinoma in a metastatic site

-- Participant must have evidence of metastatic urothelial carcinoma based on computed tomography (CT) or magnetic resonance imaging (MRI) within 28 days prior to registration
+- Participant must have evidence of metastatic urothelial carcinoma based on CT or MRI within 28 days prior to registration

 - Participant must have had progression of disease following prior therapy at the discretion of the treating investigator

-- Participant must have received any planned surgery prior to registration
+- Participant must have completed any planned surgery or radiation therapy prior to registration

 - Participant must have Zubrod performance status 0-2